Knee Pain Physiotherapy in Bristol

 • Return-to-run and sport readiness screening

-Where appropriate, we integrate objective strength testing and data metrics to guide progression.
-This helps remove guesswork — particularly in post-operative ACL or tendon rehabilitation.
+Where appropriate, I use objective strength testing with dynamometry and force plate analysis to guide progression.
+This removes guesswork — particularly in post-operative ACL or tendon rehabilitation — and gives you clear, measurable data on where you are and what needs to improve before returning to activity.

 ADAPT

-We take time to understand your injury history, surgical background (if applicable), training goals, and current limitations.
+I take time to understand your injury history, surgical background (if applicable), training goals and current limitations.
 Education is central — especially around timelines and expectations.

 PERFORM